raymondyeo88/my_twitter_project_for_Big_Data/README.md

-# This is my first twitter project for Big Data written in Python to perform ETL processes and load the data into PostgreSQL
+# Twitter project for Big Data written in Python to perform ETL processes and load the data into PostgreSQL